defuse/defuse.github.io/content/posts/scalable-private-money-needs-scalable-private-messaging.md

 In this post I’ve surveyed different approaches to solving private money systems’ scalability problems.
 I've included those that I consider plausibly viable as well as those on existing projects' roadmaps.
-A common theme among many of them is that they are not really scaling solutions, only making constant-factor improvements or moving the processing elsewhere.
+A common theme among many of them is that they are not asymptotic scaling solutions, only making constant-factor improvements or moving the processing to faster computers.
 Most of them don’t offer formal privacy guarantees or, worse, have known attacks that make them unsuitable for Internet money.
 Others, like mixnets, are expensive and risky to implement.
 There is no clear winner.

 What _is_ clear, though, is that scaling private payments _is_ scaling anonymous